 Reina Banerjee ’27 and Ezra Ewald ’27 – Set Fire to the Rain (Adele)

-Click here to see the full program.
+Click here to see the full program, which includes bios of our seniors.

 Bravo and brava to our talented singers!
 Well done on yet another great performance!